 Being recommended supplements

-She recommended three high-quality supplements—DHA omega 3s, blueberry extract, and B complex to try and counter the impact of my deficits:
+She recommended three high-quality supplements—DHA omega 3s, blueberry extract, and B complex to try and help:

-DHA omega 3s - because your brain is 60% fat and 90% of that fat is the compound DHA.
+DHA omega 3s—because your brain is 60% fat and 90% of that fat is the compound DHA.
 It is literally what your brain is made of, and very hard to get in a plant-based diet.
 Truth be told, as I've learned, it's hard in any diet (how much oily fish or seaweed do you eat?).

 But do supplements work?